 One of the main economic activities in Central Chile is agriculture, with maize production at the first position with 78% of the total crop surface and indicating O’Higgins Region as the largest agricultural planting area at national level [1].
 The average regional yield of 11.7 Mg ha-1 is above the national average of 10.6 Mg ha-1, but below the potential yield of 22.0 Mg ha-1 that Pioneer [2] has reported.

-While Chile shares with other Mediterranean regions dominance of cloudless skies during the growing season, it has two advantages for maize production: (i) the cooling influence of the Humboldt Current that flows north along the western coast of South America providing cool temperatures in summer and promoting the accumulation of biomass and (ii) in most of the world, maize is grown as a rainfed crop, while in Chile and some other very limited regions it is irrigated, resulting in yields far above the world average and making difficult an straightforward comparisons with other regions [3].
+While Chile shares with other Mediterranean regions dominance of cloudless skies during the growing season, it has two advantages for maize production: (i) the cooling influence of the Humboldt Current that flows north along the western coast of South America, providing cool temperatures on summer and promoting the accumulation of biomass and (ii) in most of the world, maize is grown as a rainfed crop, while in Chile and some other very limited regions it is irrigated, resulting in yields far above the world average and making difficult a straightforward comparisons with other regions [3].

 Despite the very favorable conditions, the gap with the potential yield indicates the presence of limitations.
 In this sense, Taylor and Brar [4], point out root decreases and soil compaction as one of the main issues affecting the yield of maize, while Hamza and Anderson [5] attribute hydraulic properties, such as reduction in infiltration and available water, as determining factors in crop yield and root growth.
 In this regard, maize farmers associated to the Cooperativa Campesina Intercomunal de Peumo (COOPEUMO), in the context of a Clean Production Agreement (CPA), indicated the presence of compaction and surface runoff problems, likely related to long-term monoculture and intensive tillage [6].